DIY In-Ground Brick Fire Pit – Complete Materials List

 Gravel or Crushed Stone Base

-A compacted gravel base allows for proper drainage and prevents the fire pit from sinking or cracking over time.
+For proper water drainage create a compacted gravel base for the fire pit.
+It prevents the structure from sinking or cracking over time.

 👉 View crushed stone & gravel options on Amazon